 A sun safety program for preschoolers and kindergarten and first-grade students

 The University of Texas MD Anderson Cancer Center created and developed Ray and the Sunbeatables™: A Sun Safety Curriculum.
 The evidence-based curriculum educates children, parents and teachers about sun protection and promotes sun safety behaviors in an effort to reduce children’s lifetime risk of developing skin cancer.

-Visit our new digital platform to access the complete Sunbeatables program for free!
+Visit the Sunbeatables digital platform to access the complete program for free!

 The Sunbeatables program would not exist were it not for the generous support of Mr. & Mrs. Mark W. Albers, Baker Botts LLP, Farmer Family Foundation, The Lyda Hill Foundation, The John G. and Marie Stella Kenedy Memorial Foundation, Linn Energy LLC, LyondellBasell Industries and The Mays Family Foundation.

 of people will develop skin cancer in their lifetime

 cases of invasive melanoma expected in 2016

 Be a Sunbeatables champion

 ADVOCATE by promoting sun safety and the Sunbeatables program to:

 EDUCATE our children about the importance of practicing sun safety by implementing the Sunbeatables program at your school.
 Involve: